jckuri/edge_cameras/README.md

 ## Edge Cameras for Detecting Human Presence (Camera 5)<br/>
 <b>YouTube video: https://youtu.be/1PgzfK5YIpk</b>

 My acting skills as a thief are absolutely amazing.
-(No actor will play the role of a thief by greeting at both cameras.)
+(No actor would play the role of a thief by greeting at both cameras.)

 In the video, I appear at 0:33 and I disappear at 1:05.
+Pixels in red are counted as human pixels and will be shown in the histogram of human pixels through time.

 ![Camera 5](/images/cam5.jpg)